GSTR 9A Annual Return for taxpayers registered under composition levy

 Other points related to composition dealer

-- A person registered under the composition levy cannot make supplies through e-commerce operator.
+- A person registered under the composition levy cannot make supplies through an e-commerce operator.

 You may also like: